MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ## **Step 4:** Creating a VCN

-1. On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header for Network, click on Set up a network with a wizard.
+1. On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header for Network, click on **Set up a network with a wizard**.

 [](./images/vcnw.png "")